dotnet/Comet/README.md

 ## What platforms are supported?

-Comet is developped on top of .Net MAUI handlers, providing its own implementation for interfaces such as `Microsoft.Maui.IButton` and other controls.
-Any platform supported by .Net MAUI can be targeted:
+Comet is developed on top of .NET MAUI handlers, providing its own implementation for interfaces such as `Microsoft.Maui.IButton` and other controls.
+Any platform supported by .NET MAUI can be targeted:

 * Windows
 * Android